Lynda Carter: Career

 In 1972, Carter won a local Arizona beauty contest and gained national attention in the United States by winning Miss World USA 1972, representing Arizona.
 In the international Miss World 1972 pageant, representing the United States she reached the Top 15.
 She took acting classes at several New York acting schools during the early 1970s.
 One of her acting partners during this time was future CBS president Les Moonves.
 Carter made her first acting appearance in "Roots of Anger", an episode of the 1974 police drama Nakia.
-She began making appearances on such TV shows as Starsky and Hutch and Cos, as well as appearances in several "B" movies including the cult classic Bobbie Jo and the Outlaw.
+She began making appearances on such TV shows as Starsky & Hutch and Cos, as well as appearances in several "B" movies including the cult classic Bobbie Jo and the Outlaw.